spack/spack/lib/spack/docs/packaging_guide.rst

 There are two key parts of Spack:

-   #. **specs**: a language for describing builds of software, and
+   #. **Specs**: expressions for describing builds of software, and
-   #. **packages**: Python modules that build software according to a
+   #. **Packages**: Python modules that build software according to a
       spec.

-The package allows the developer to encapsulate build logic for different versions, compilers, and platforms in one place.
+Package files allow a developer to encapsulate build logic for different versions, compilers, and platforms in one place.
+Specs allow a user to describe a *particular* build in a way that a package author can understand.

 Packages in Spack are written in pure Python, so you can do anything in Spack that you can do in Python.
 Python was chosen as the